-(For example: The first time you wrecked a car, slept with someone in a relationship other than your own, stole, lost a job due to your attitude or performance, got someone else fired, woke up to a phone call in the middle of the night demanding you come and clean up someone else's "problem"?
-These instances seem unhealthy and abnormal to you the first time, but by the twentieth time, it's normal.) e.)
-Did you ever experience a "sense of ease and comfort" or familiarity when creating chaos or when indulging your addiction to adrenaline?
-Is this still working? f) Are you uncomfortable when things are running smoothly? g) Do you constantly anticipate problems?
-Are you always waiting for the other shoe to drop?
+d.)
+Did my life seem like the only normal one to me?
+(For example: The first time I wrecked a car, slept with someone in a relationship other than my own, stole, lost a job due to my attitude or performance, got someone else fired, woke up to a phone call in the middle of the night demanding I come and clean up someone else's "problem"?
+These instances seem unhealthy and abnormal to me the first time, but by the twentieth time, it's normal.) e.)
+Did I ever experience a sense familiarity or "sense of ease and comfort" when creating chaos or when indulging my addiction to adrenaline?
+Is this still working? f) Am I uncomfortable when things are running smoothly? g) Do I constantly anticipate problems?
+Am I always waiting for the other shoe to drop?
 7. a).
-Have you ever said to yourself or someone else, "I must stop," but you couldn't? b).
-Have you ever tried to stop, or control the when, where, and how you created chaos in your life or how often you indulged in your addiction? c.)
-What are some of the things you did?
+Have I ever said to myself or someone else, "I must stop," but couldn't? b).
+Have I ever tried to stop, or control the when/where/how I created chaos in my life or how often I indulged in my addiction? c.)
+What are some of the things I did?
 Page xxix, Paragraph 2 8.
-Are you the type of Chaos Creator with whom the psychological approach; treatment centers, detoxing, counseling, therapy, church/temple, retreats etc. failed?
+Am I the type of Chaos Creator with whom the psychological approach; treatment centers, detoxing, counseling, therapy, church/temple, retreats etc. failed?
 What are some examples?
-Page xxix, Paragraph 3 d.)
-Did your life seem like the only normal one to you?
+Page xxix, Paragraph 3

-9. Did you only create chaos or self sabotage when things were going badly, when you were under stress; or did you also invite crises when things were good?
-Page xxix, Paragraph 4 Pagexxx, Paragraph 1 10. a.)
-Can you start creating chaos or indulge in the addiction to adrenaline without developing a craving for more? (to test this, try starting an argument and stopping in the middle, or think about something that is disturbing you and then do not obsess over it, find someone that you think needs your help, spend some time with them, and don't give them any advice at all, or don't get involved in a heated debate that is going on right next to you.) b.)
-Did this seem strange to you, that what worked to control or manipulate a person once, may not work again?
-Were you frustrated when you did not get the outcome you desired?
-How many more tactics did you have to try before getting what you wanted?
-Or was just the process of trying to figure out how to manipulate someone exciting enough to fill adrenaline need for you? c.)
-Do you believe the only hope for you is to not create chaos in the first place?
-Page xxx.
-Paragraph 5
+9. Did I only create chaos or self sabotage when things were going badly, when I was under stress; or did I also invite crises when things were going well?

+Page xxix, Paragraph 4 Page xxx, Paragraph 1 10. a.)
+Can I start creating chaos or indulge in the addiction to adrenaline without developing a craving for more? (to test this, try starting an argument and stopping in the middle, or think about something that is disturbing you and then do not obsess over it, find someone that you think needs your help, spend some time with them, and don't give them any advice at all, or don't get involved in a heated debate that is going on right next to you.) b.)
+Did this seem strange to me, that what worked to control or manipulate a person once, may not work again?
+Was I frustrated when I did not get the outcome I desired?
+How many more tactics did I have to try before getting what I wanted?
+Or was just the process of trying to figure out how to manipulate someone exciting enough to fill adrenaline need for me? c.)
+Do I believe the only hope for me is to not create chaos in the first place?
+Page xxx, Paragraph 5